COVID vaccine rollout for U.S. tots close after CDC panel vote | Health

 COVID vaccine rollout for U.S. tots close after CDC panel vote

 "Here is an opportunity to prevent a known risk."
 President Joe Biden's administration plans to roll out the vaccines to the under-5 age groups as early as next week.
-"We will begin shipping millions of vaccine doses for kids to thousands of locations parents know and trust - including pediatricians' offices, children's hospitals, and pharmacies," Biden said in a statement on Friday.
+"This coming week, parents will be able to start scheduling appointments at places like pediatricians’ offices, children’s hospitals, and pharmacies," Biden said in a statement on Saturday.

-A panel of advisers to the U.S. Centers for Disease Control and Prevention on Saturday voted to recommend COVID-19 vaccines for children as young as six months, making it likely a nationwide rollout can start next week.
+The U.S. Centers for Disease Control and Prevention on Saturday recommended COVID-19 vaccines for children as young as 6 months, allowing a nationwide rollout to start next week.
+The CDC's move came after a panel of advisers to the institution voted earlier on Saturday to recommend COVID-19 vaccines for children as young as six months.

-The 12-0 vote in favor of the move needs to be signed off by CDC Director Rochelle Walensky for the U.S. government to start rolling out the vaccines for children aged 5 and under.
+"We know millions of parents and caregivers are eager to get their young children vaccinated, and with today's decision, they can," said Rochelle Walensky, the CDC director, in a statement.
 The U.S. Food and Drug Administration on Friday authorized Moderna Inc's shot for children aged six months to 5 years, and Pfizer-BioNTech's vaccine for children aged six months to 4 years.
 Pfizer's vaccine is already authorized for children over the age of 5.

 While many parents in the United States are eager to vaccinate their children, it is unclear how strong demand will be for the shots.
 The Pfizer-BioNTech vaccine was authorized for children aged 5 to 11 in October, but only about 29% of that group is so far fully vaccinated, federal data shows.
 CVS Health Corp plans to provide vaccines to children aged 18 months and older while Rite Aid Corp and Walmart Inc plan to offer these shots for kids who are at least 3 years old.
 Infants are traditionally vaccinated at a doctor's office.